Is Bed-Sharing or Co-Sleeping With Newborn Safe or Risky?

 I know what I’m about to say may make me as unpopular as diaper rash with some of you.
-But I hope you’ll bear with me, because the decision to bed-share or not is a critically important one.
+But I hope you’ll bear with me, because the decision to bed-share with your baby or not is a critically important one.

-Bed-sharing is as old as the hills.
-From our earliest days, parents and babies have slept together for protection, warmth and convenience.
+Co-sleeping (or bed-sharing) is as old as the hills.
+From our earliest days, parents and babies have slept together for protection, warmth, and convenience.
 And this custom is growing in popularity: The number of bed-sharing families more than doubled between 1993 and 2000.
 Dr. Fern Hauck of the University of Virginia reported that 42% of US families bed-share at 2 weeks, 34% at 3 months.

 What Happened When Bed-Sharing Families Were Filmed

 In one British study, researchers reported that most bed-sharing babies had their mouths and noses covered with a blanket or sheet at some time during the night.
 A third of the sleeping moms also accidentally rested an arm or leg on their babies.

 New Zealand infant sleep researchers, led by Sally Baddock, further confirmed the face-covering risk when co-sleeping.
 In a study videotaping 80 infants (40 in cribs and 40 bed-sharing), the faces of the bed-sharing babies were obstructed a total of nearly 1 hour per night!
 Typically, the mom or baby cleared the blanket away.
 But a quarter of those who experienced head covering awoke in the morning, still under bedding.
 That’s pretty unnerving.